ehsanul/rust-ws/README.md

 ## Build

-You need to have a bleeding-edge rustc already in your `PATH` first, though this repository may be a week or two behind master at times.
-Other dependancies (rust-http and rust-crypto) are included as submodules already.
+You need to have a bleeding-edge rustc already in your `PATH` first, though this repository may be somewhat behind master at times.
+Cargo will fetch other dependancies.

-    git clone --recursive git@github.com:ehsanul/rust-ws.git
+    git clone git@github.com:ehsanul/rust-ws.git
     cd rust-ws
-    make all
+    cargo build
+    cargo test # builds examples in test/

 ## Examples